 Oklahoma’s dog bite liability laws are very clear in stating the following:

 “The owner or owners of any dog shall be liable for damages to the full amount of any damages sustained when his [or her] dog, without provocation, bites or injures any person while such person is in or on a place where he has a lawful right to be.”

 If you were not illegally trespassing on the property where you were bitten, and were not provoking the dog at the time of the attack, its owner could be responsible for your medical bills and other expenses.
 However, it’s important that you are represented by a knowledgeable personal injury attorney who has experience handling dog bite claims in Oklahoma.
 You may be able to recover a greater amount of compensation if you are represented by an attorney, who will be able to analyze your injuries and calculate your losses to their full extent.

-To learn more about getting compensated for a dog bite injury in Oklahoma City, including a facial injury or hand injury, call the law firm of Hasbrook & Hasbrook at (405) 698-3040.
-Our attorneys in Oklahoma City are here to help injury victims exercise their legal rights and fight for fair accident compensation.
+To learn more about getting compensated for a dog bite injury in Oklahoma City, including a facial injury or hand injury, call the law firm of Hasbrook & Hasbrook at (405) 605-2426.
+Our attorneys are here to help injury victims exercise their legal rights and fight for fair accident compensation.
 Depending on the circumstances, you could be able to recover compensation for costs related to surgeries, physical therapy, stitches, crutches, casts, hospitalization, and other expenses.